pandorabots-admin/docs/pages/command-line-interface.md

 ## Installation {#installation}

 The CLI itself is written in Javascript, so you’ll need to setup node.js on your machine before you can install it.
-Luckily, node.js offers a number of[installers](http://nodejs.org/download/)for OS X and Windows users to make this very easy.
+Luckily, node.js offers a number of [installers](http://nodejs.org/download/) for OS X and Windows users to make this very easy.
 You can also download binaries for Linux, or build yourself from the source code.

-Node.js comes prepackaged with[npm](http://npmjs.org/), which is a Javascript package manager that has an extremely vibrant community of modules and users.
+Node.js comes prepackaged with [npm](http://npmjs.org/), which is a Javascript package manager that has an extremely vibrant community of modules and users.
 You can install the CLI using the`npm`command:

 ~~~
 $ npm install -g pb-cli